mzazon/awesome-cloud-projects/aws/iot-device-lifecycle/iot-device-lifecycle.md

 8. **Create IoT Job for Firmware Updates**:

    IoT Jobs enable over-the-air (OTA) updates and remote device management without requiring physical access to devices.
 Continuous jobs automatically include new devices added to the target group, ensuring consistent firmware versions across the fleet.
-The job execution controls prevent overwhelming the network and infrastructure by limiting concurrent updates.
+The job execution controls prevent overwhelming the network and infrastructure by limiting concurrent updates and providing timeout protection.

    ```bash
    # Create job document for firmware update